 Towards the end of 2020, 23 per cent of the UK population was living in poverty.
 The 700,000 people plunged into hardship during the pandemic included 120,000 children.

 Growing poverty levels were driven by a few factors.
 Stay at home orders have driven up living costs, with households paying more for gas and electricity as well as spending more on food for children who might normally get free school meals.

 That combines with soaring unemployment as lockdowns made it difficult for sectors like hospitality and retail to operate.
 The UK’s unemployment rate hit 5.1 per cent at the end of 2020, meaning 1.74 million people were out of work.
 Office for National Statistics figures showed a 454,000 rise compared to the same point in 2019 and the highest unemployment numbers since 2016.

-Women were more likely to be made redundant in Covid-19 lockdown too, JRF figures showed.
+Women were more likely to be made redundant and fall into poverty during lockdown too, JRF figures showed.
 This was largely because they were more likely to be balancing childcare responsibilities with work, and more often worked in the hardest-hit industries.